Table of contents

 Connecting logins to data sets

 Some applications relate data sets to logged in users to facilitate workflows.
-One example is the official core application 'Organizations', which connects logins to employees.
+One example is the application 'Organizations', which connects logins to employees.
 This connection can then be used by all applications building on 'Organizations'.
 Other entities can be connected to logins as well, like connecting logins to customer accounts.
 Please refer to the corresponding application help pages to learn more.

 Authentication and authorization via LDAP